fossasia/labyrinth/README.md

 Currently the tiles are svg images which are embedded into a div via javascript.
 Floor tiles have a dimension of about 429.544 x 256.314 px (wxh)
 Tiles are present in the `tiles` folder within subdirectories corresponding to particular tiles such as door, floor etc.

 To create a tile you may use an svg editor such as inkscape.
-However other photo editors and formats do wok if they are imported into the editor and saved as a svg file with the speccified dimensions.
+However other photo editors and formats do work if they are imported into the editor and saved as a svg file with the specified dimensions.

 Note: if you are copying the template of a tile(floor) from an existing tile, then do not edit it as a png but directly as a svg.
 This is so that errors in alignment do not exist and the tile(floor) is perfectly aligned.